Fatumayattani/subscription-smart-contract/README.md

 1. **Grace Period**: Add a grace period after the subscription expires, where users can still access the service without renewing immediately.
 2. **Multiple Subscription Tiers**: Implement multiple subscription plans with different fees and benefits.
 3. **Notification System**: Implement off-chain notifications to alert users before their subscription is about to expire or when a payment is due.

----
-.

----

-Let me know if you need any additional features or further clarifications!